 - Prescription medications and menstrual pads - Take at least two days worth of prescription medication and women should make sure to carry menstrual hygiene products – if you’re arrested, you might not be allowed to or be given the chance to change your tampon.

-- Power bank: If you or members of your group will have a phone, you need to make sure that you have a way to charge devices.
+- Power bank - If you or members of your group will have a phone, you need to make sure that you have a way to charge devices.
 Other protesters may need to charge their gear as well.

 - Backpack - Obviously, you'll need to carry all of this somehow.
 The best option is a small and durable backpack.
 Make sure it's not to make it too heavy.

-What not to do/bring
+What not to do/bring to a protest

 - Avoid wearing makeup - For the same reason, you shouldn't wear contacts, makeup could also further irritation when exposed to chemicals as these can adhere to the cosmetics on your skin.

 - Avoid wearing jewelry - This is for several reasons; visible jewelry could help identify you, and you don't want unnecessary chains, earrings, or bracelets to get caught on anything while you're protesting.

 - Anything illegal - Make sure you don't have anything on you that could get you into extra trouble.
 We're talking drugs or weapons of any kind.